 Japan offers a wide variety of options for the gap year traveler, from the ancient ruins of the Shinto areas and the awe-inspiring temples in the rural tropics to the bustling chaos of the Tokyo street life.
-In a single day, you can experience over 1,000 years of jaw dropping artistic and cultural history.
-Clear your mind with some Buddhist meditation or be over stimulated by the neon flashing lights of the major cities.
-Japan illuminates every aspect of human growth and all within an island smaller than California!
+In a single day, you can experience over 1,000 years of jaw-dropping artistic and cultural history.
+Clear your mind with some Buddhist meditation or be overstimulated by the neon flashing lights of the major cities.
+Japan illuminates every aspect of human growth, all within an island smaller than California!

 Most volunteer organizations in Japan will help you with Japanese lessons and arrange a multitude of opportunities to meet people and enjoy many cultural activities.
-Japan is arguably one of the most technologically advanced countries in the world, however, there is still a demand for volunteers.
-Work with medical organizations, shelters for the elderly, half-way homes, and help repair the damaged infrastructure from the recent tsunami.
+Japan is arguably one of the most technologically advanced countries in the world.
+However, there is still a demand for volunteers.
+Work with medical organizations, shelters for the elderly, half-way homes, and help repair any damaged infrastructure from a recent tsunami.
 You can also be involved with educational administrative and English teaching programs.
-It's difficult to choose when there are so many options!
+It isn’t easy to choose when there are so many options!

 The cities (primarily Tokyo) are filled with dance clubs, a nightlife scene that is almost unparalleled throughout the world.
 But an extravagant nightlife and Tokyo’s technological wonders are not the only things to see in Japan.
 While visiting the country, make sure to see Kyoto, a thrilling step back in time, where you can partake in traditional tea ceremonies, go to temples, shrines, and classic performances of kabuki.
 While in Japan, make sure to visit Okinawa, a beach resort paradise.
 Don't forget to dine at amazing restaurants with futuristic interior designs and incredible delicacies!

-Although 1 Japanese yen = 0.012652 U.S. dollars, the cost of living in Japan is very high.
-In Tokyo, for example, a single bedroom can cost as much as a two bedroom apartment in San Francisco (one of the most expensive cities in the United States).
+Although one Japanese yen is about 0.0093 U.S. dollars, the cost of living in Japan is high.
+In Tokyo, for example, a single bedroom can cost an average of $850 per month in the city center.
 Food, groceries, and taxicabs are no less expensive but are of superb quality.
 Transportation is abundant, including subways, buses, and high-speed trains that travel throughout the country.
-It’s wise to save up if you plan on staying in a metropolitan area, so you can have the full experience; Japan is world renowned for its bustling nightlife.
+It’s wise to save up some money if you plan on staying in a metropolitan area, so you can have the full experience; Japan is world-renowned for its bustling nightlife.

 Saving face is crucial in Japan.
 The Japanese believe that turning down a request causes embarrassment for the other person.
 You must have high standards with your peers but always be kind and honest when rejecting an offer, as the Japanese pride themselves with their work ethic and honesty.
 The Japanese try not to openly criticize, insult, or put anyone on-the-spot.

-Harmony is highly valued in Japanese society.
-Harmony, the guiding philosophy for the Japanese, means that Japanese children are raised to cooperate with others from the time they go to pre-school.
+Harmony is also highly valued in Japanese society.
+Harmony, the guiding philosophy for many, means that Japanese children are raised to cooperate with others from the time they go to pre-school.
 These relationships are meant to form a great loyalty between family members and fellow citizens.
-As a result, the Japanese place great emphasis on politeness, personal responsibility and working together for the universal, rather than the individual, good.
+As a result, the Japanese place great emphasis on politeness, personal responsibility, and working together for the universal, rather than the individual, good.
 They always attempt to present facts (that might be disagreeable) in a gentle and indirect fashion.
 Humility is a must!
 For the Japanese, unity + harmony = productively.
-Everyone deserves a bow and some common courtesy.
+Everyone deserves a bow and respect.

 Knowledge about Japan’s health and safety is vital for every student and traveler.
 Since Japan is one of the most developed countries in the world, the medical facilities are excellent.
 While medical care in Japan is exquisite, the English-speaking physicians are expensive and limited.
 Luckily, Japan has established a national health insurance scheme for foreigners staying with long-term visas.